second-state/SewUp/README.md

 how to write a flexible smart contract with ewasm.

 ### Develop
+It is easy to setup your sewup project with cargo-sewup with following commands.
+- `cargo install --version 0.1.2-1 cargo-sewup`
+- `cargo sewup init`
-It is easy to setup your sewup project with `cargo-sewup init`, and you can learn more about the project configure with the [Deploy Guide](https://github.com/second-state/SewUp/wiki/Develop-Guide) wiki page.
+And you can learn more about the project configure with the [Deploy Guide](https://github.com/second-state/SewUp/wiki/Develop-Guide) wiki page.

 ### Interact
 There are so many clients can interact with contract.